microbiomedata/nmdc-metrics-fetcher/README.md

      | --- | --- | --- |
 1. Copy the URL of the spreadsheet for use in a later step.

+At this point, the Google Sheet document (i.e. spreadsheet) is set up.
+In the next section, you'll set up the Google Apps Script that will eventually write to that Google Sheets document.

 #### 2. Set up the Google Apps Script project.

 1. Visit https://script.google.com/home/projects/create to create a new Google Apps Script project.